 As you may have learned during your working days, 80% of results come from just 20% of actions.
 This concept, known as the Pareto Principle, can save you time, meaning you have more of it to enjoy during your retirement.

-In business, you may have seen that 20% of customers accounted for 80% of profits.
+You may have seen that 20% of customers accounted for 80% of profits in business.
 Or that 80% of expenses came from only 20% of items purchased.

 How the Pareto Principle Applies to Retirement

 Begin by making a list of all the tasks, activities, and responsibilities in your life.

 Decide which of them represents the top 80% of the “results” you’re looking for.
-In this case, results may be more time with family, downsizing your home, volunteering at a favorite charity, or finally traveling.
+In this case, results may be time with family, downsizing your home, or volunteering your time to something you’re passionate about.

 Now, look at where you’re spending most of your time.